levkk/rwf/examples/rest/README.md

 }
 ```

-The `crud` method will automatically implement the following:
+The `crud` method will automatically implement the following routes:

 | Path | Method | Description |
 |------|--------|-------------|